 My research lies at the intersection of urban space and institutions (norms and rules in particular), with a specific focus on questions of pluralism, diversity, informality.
 Currently, I am working mainly on housing informality in Southern European countries and on different manifestations of illegality in the urban sphere (e.g. corruption in urban planning, criminal infiltration in urban governance and development).
 I also investigated the spatial dimension of the Israeli-Palestinian conflict over Jerusalem.

-My papers have appeared in international journals such as Planning Theory, Town Planning Review, Geoforum, Land Use Policy, Cities, Journal of Urban Affairs, European Planning Studies, Planning Perspectives, Urban Research and Practice, Journal of International Development.
+My papers have appeared in international journals such as Transaction of the institute of British Geographers, Urban Studies, International Journal of Urban and Regional Research, Political Geography, Progress in Planning, Planning Theory, Town Planning Review, Geoforum, Urban Geography, Planning Theory and Practice, Journal of Urban Affairs, European Planning Studies, Urban Research and Practice.

 I have recently published Cemento Armato.
 La politica dell’illegalità nelle città italiane (Bollati Boringhieri, 2023), Shaping Jerusalem.
 Spatial planning, politics and the conflict (Routledge, 2017) and co-edited The Illicit and Illegal in Regional and Urban Governance and Development.
 Corrupt Places (Routledge, 2018).